tbellisiv/clojure-emacs-cider-intro/docs/Installation/README.md

 #### Leiningen

 [Leiningen](https://leiningen.org/) is the de facto standard project build/automation tool for Clojure.
-Leiningen serves the same purpose as Maven, Gradle, and Rake for their respective languages.
+Leiningen serves the same purpose as make, Maven, Gradle, and Rake do for their respective languages.

 For Leiningen-based Clojure projects, CIDER uses Leiningen to launch a Clojure REPL from Emacs.